 By Rick Steves

-Istanbul and the western Turkish coast, while still fascinating, cheap, and eager to please, have embraced European-style mainstream tourism.
-For the most cultural thrills, head east.
+Istanbul and the western Turkish coast, while still fascinating, cheap, and genuinely welcoming, have embraced European-style mainstream tourism.
+For Turkey's biggest cultural thrills, head east.
 Tour inland Anatolia with abandon, using Ankara as a springboard.
 From here, buses transport you to the region, culture, and era of your choice.

-Having an interpreter helps you explore and mingle with meaning, but it’s not required.
-Many older Turks speak German.
-The friendliness of Turkey is legendary among those who have traveled beyond the cruise ports.
+Having an interpreter in Anatolia allows you to explore and mingle with a greater sense of meaning, but English speakers can still make do without one.
+(Many older Turks speak German, which can be helpful.)
+The friendliness of Turkey is legendary among those who have traveled beyond its cruise ports.
 While relatively few small-town Turks speak English, their eagerness to help makes the language barrier an often enjoyable headache.

-When we wondered about having an extended family under one roof, the sons said, “If a day goes by when we don't see each other, we are very sad."
-To assure harmony in the family, the three brothers married three sisters from another family.
-They also assured us that entertaining our group of 22 was no problem.
-If we weren’t there, they'd have had as many of their neighbors in.
+One member of my group asked our hosts, with the help of my Turkish co-guide, about what it was like to live with their extended family under one roof.
+(Their home housed the families of three brothers.)
+One of the sons told her, "If a day goes by when we don't see each other, we are very sad."
+To assure harmony in the family, the three brothers had married three sisters from another family.
+They also assured us that entertaining our group of 22 was no problem — if we hadn't been there, they'd have had as many of their neighbors in for dinner.

 No Turkish gathering is complete without dancing, and anyone who can snap fingers and swing a hula hoop can be comfortable on the living room dance floor of new Turkish friends.
 Two aunts, deaf and mute from meningitis, brought the house down with their shoulders fluttering like butterflies.
 We danced and talked with four generations until after midnight.

-Stepping into the late-night breeze, I noticed what had seemed to be a forested hillside was now a spangled banner of lights shining through windows, each representing a "Third World" home filled with as many “family values” as the one we were a part of that night.
-So much for my stereotypical image of fanatical Muslim hordes.
+Before heading to sleep that night, I stepped outside for some air — and noticed that what had seemed, in the daylight, to be a forested hillside was now sparkling with lights shining through small windows.
+Each light shone from a "Third World" home filled with joys, sorrows, struggles, and family bonds that were essentially no different from those harbored in the homes of my own town.
 Before we left the next morning, our friends tossed a gunnysack of hazelnuts into our bus.

 But Allah has given this land some pleasant surprises.
-The parched plain hides lush valleys where rooftops sport colorful patches of sun-dried apricots, where shepherd children still play the eagle-bone flute, and where teenage boys prefer girls who dress modestly.
-And you can crack the sweet, thin-skinned hazelnuts with your teeth.
+The parched plain hides lush valleys where rooftops sport colorful patches of sun-dried apricots, where shepherd children still play flutes carved from the bones of eagles.
+Here you can crack the sweet, thin-skinned hazelnuts with your teeth.

-Driving east from Erzurum, we set our sights on 17,000-foot Mount Ararat.
+East of Erzurum, near the point where Armenia, Iran, and Turkey come together, lies Mount Ararat — it's almost as if they'd pushed it up.
+At about 17,000 feet, it's by far the highest mountain in the region.
 Villages growing between ancient rivers of lava expertly milk the land for a subsistence living.
 After a quick reread of the flood story in Genesis, I realized this powerful, sun-drenched, windswept land had changed little since Noah docked.